21+Licensed UAE gaming guideResponsible Gaming

 Lucky Day pays prizes across five tiers, with the headline jackpot rolling up if it isn’t won.
 The structure is:

-The fifth-prize odds (1 in 12.1) are the headline number every regular ticket buyer should internalise: roughly one in twelve tickets pays back AED 100, which is double the ticket price.
+The fifth-prize odds (1 in 12.1) are the headline number every regular ticket buyer should internalise: roughly one in twelve tickets pays back AED 100, which is double the AED 50 ticket price.
 The fourth tier and above are much rarer.
 Overall expected value remains negative — this is a state-licensed lottery, not a positive-EV game — but Lucky Day is structurally better-value than most US-style national lotteries on per-ticket prize density.
+Treat any ticket spend as entertainment cost, and read our responsible-gaming resources before you play.

 Major wins to date